MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ServiceManagement/service-how-to-register-service-item-loaner-comments.md

 ---
-    title: How to: Register Service Item Loaner Comments | Microsoft Docs
+    title: How to Register Service Item Loaner Comments | Microsoft Docs
     description: You can use the **Service Item Loaner Service Comment Sheet** window to register comments on the need for loaners for service items in service orders.
     services: project-madeira
     documentationcenter: ''